Fun Things to Do in Wales for Teenagers, Kids & Toddlers

 If your kids love animals, what could be better than giving them the chance to be a zookeeper for a day?
 As well as its zoo, Folly Farm Adventure Park and Zoo in Pembrokeshire boasts a barn, fairground, and an adventure play area – but it’s the animal experiences at the zoo that are really its star attraction.

-Whether your kid’s favourite animal is a penguin, giraffe, lion, or rhino, you can make their day extra special with the chance to join in with feeding times.
+Whether your kid’s favourite animal is a penguin, giraffe, lion or rhino, you can make their day extra special with the chance to join in with feeding times.
 They’ll even get to take home a cuddly toy to remind them of their new friends once you’re home!
+Folly farm is the perfect place for your kids to interact with farm animals.

 Heatherton World of Activities